-Designated as one of four Metropolitan Centres for the Western City District by the Greater Sydney Commission, more than 275,000 people are expected to call the City of Campbelltown home by 2036.
-With this growth, an opportunity exists to generate investment, create local jobs and transform the city into a dynamic, self-sustainable, liveable urban centre where people and businesses want to be.
+Designated as one of four Metropolitan Centres for the Western City District by the Greater Sydney Commission, there is the potential for more than 275,000 people to call the City of Campbelltown home by 2036.
+With this growth, an opportunity exists to generate investment, create local jobs and transform the city into a dynamic, self sustainable, liveable urban centre where people and businesses want to be.